kubedb/docs/docs/guides/memcached/reconfigure/memcached.md

 memcd-reconfig                Reconfigure   Successful   1m
 ```

 We can see from the above output that the `MemcachedOpsRequest` has succeeded.
-If we describe the `RedisOpsRequest` we will get an overview of the steps that were followed to reconfigure the database.
+If we describe the `MemcachedOpsRequest` we will get an overview of the steps that were followed to reconfigure the database.

 ```bash
 $ kubectl describe memcachedopsrequest -n demo memcd-reconfig